kridang/seattle-housing-map/README.md

 ---

 ## AI Usage Disclosure
-ChatGPT was used to help refine the README structure, phrasing, and clarity.
-All data processing, code implementation, and analysis were performed by the project team.
+ChatGPT was used to produce the favicon for this project.
+It was also used to help refine the README markdown structure.
+All code and data processing performed by the group.

 ---

 ## Other Notes
 - The map is designed to work on most desktop and laptop screens
 - Future improvements may include user accounts, bookmarking favorite neighborhoods, and additional interactive filters for amenities.
+- Limitation: This data reflects reported crimes in Seattle over the last five years.
+Not all incidents are reported, and patterns may be influenced by policing practices, neighborhood demographics, and other systemic factors.